 Reducing the number of credit card payments you make every month makes it easier to track your finances and avoid accidental late payments.
 Although you can't combine two credit card accounts into a single account, you can move the balance of one card to another.
+In doing this, you make things less confusing for yourself, as well as making it easier to pay off the debt, since it's all in one place.
 The key is to use the right strategy to ensure you don't do anything that might damage your credit score.

 Understanding Balance Transfers

 Technically, you can't "merge" two credit cards, even if both cards were issued by the same company.
 However, you can make a balance transfer, which allows you to move the balance of one card to another card -- ideally, a card with a lower interest rate.
 Transferring your balance won't automatically cancel the old card.
 Instead, it simply means you have a zero balance on the card and won't have to pay interest on it anymore.

 Paying Down Your Cards

 The primary benefit of transferring your balance is that it can make it easier to pay down debt.
 This can improve your credit score, because 30 percent of your score is a result of how much debt you have.
 When you transfer your debt to a card with a lower interest rate you can pay down debt more quickly.